 Stamps – Used stamps (small border around the stamp please) can still go to Maureen's drop-off point - posted through the letterbox at 164 Trent Boulevard and Maureen will forward to BCRT (Bone Cancer Research Trust).
 Children can also post theirs in their box at Lady Bay School.

 Tassimo pods – John A Stephens Ltd. Sadly at Castle Meadow Road depot, NG2 1AG, not Radcliffe Road depot (but anyone fancy checking?).
 Pallet is on the left-hand side just inside the entrance gates, or pods may be dropped off at the sales counter.
-Contact Details – 0115 941 2861.
+Contact details – 0115 941 2861.
 Wonder if this could be another drop-off point item?
-There is a concerns that all the only recycling facility may be in Hamburg - to be checked.
+There is a concerns that the only recycling facility may be in Hamburg - to be checked.

 Tetrapak cartons – 'Bring sites' at the LIbrary, Asda, Morrisons and Sainsbury’s.
 Not sure about the plastic tops but we have an alternative for them which earns money for charity, thanks to Susana's drop-off point.

 Textiles – We are informed that H&M & M&S accept any textiles in exchange for vouchers – not tested though.
 Dunelm have also started to install collection bins in their stores.

 Toothpaste/brush paraphernalia (floss packaging) (but not electric toothbrush heads) – Tree’s home-made Terracycle recycling depot at 33 Julian Road.